 What are the stakeholders?

 Stakeholders are individuals, businesses, or organizations that have some connection to your company.
 More specifically, they have various interests and influences in your company as they interact with it somehow, and the company's state affects them.
+These stakeholders range from employees, customers, investors, suppliers, and even regulatory bodies.
 Several documents outline stakeholder criteria.
 For example:

 ISO 10002:2018 — standard provides guidance on managing stakeholders in the context of project management.
 It includes a definition of stakeholders, as well as criteria for identifying and analyzing them.